Kutztown University Procedures and Information for Severe Weather

 Non-faculty employees must utilize annual, personal or documented compensatory time for work missed if they choose to leave campus or not report to work.
 Under conditions of Liberal Leave, all supervisors/department chairpersons will grant submitted leave requests.
 (In the absence of available paid leave, Leave Without Pay - AO will be approved).
 Each individual non-essential employee will have factors unique to his/her situation and must decide if travel in inclement weather is appropriate.
 However, non-essential employees must inform their supervisor/department chairperson of their decision to remain at home and must take appropriate leave.

-When classes are canceled and the university is open, the expectation is that faculty will meet their scheduled responsibilities and serve their students.
+When classes are canceled and the university is open, the expectation is that faculty will meet their other scheduled responsibilities and serve their students.
 If faculty determine that they are unable to meet their scheduled responsibilities, they need to reschedule or to provide an alternative means to meet those responsibilities so as to meet the needs of the students, colleagues and the university.
 Faculty will communicate these plans to their chair and, when appropriate, to their students.

 Deciding to attend class/work in pending/current inclement weather situations